hagerbayoumi11/Sehtak-AI/README.md

 **Sehtak AI** is a full-stack medical platform that brings artificial intelligence into the lung cancer screening workflow.
 It connects the three people involved in a diagnosis — the **Patient**, the **Doctor**, and the **Hospital** — around a single chest CT scan.

 A scan enters the system, a deep-learning model classifies it across four lung categories, a **Grad-CAM** heatmap shows exactly which region drove the decision, and the case is routed to a licensed doctor for the final medical response.
-Every step is transparent: the patient sees the AI analysis and the doctor's decision in one place.

 > The model is built to **support** the physician, not replace them.
 The final diagnosis always belongs to a licensed doctor.